hala54/openDataWrapper/README.md

 openDataWrapper
 ===============

 Generic wrapper converting data sources from data.paysdelaloire.fr into RDF (N3 and RDF-XML).
 It uses API call.
 Data sources are XML files.
+Also uses Apache Maven

 Quick Start
 -----------